All Episodes

 She did engineer his trip.

-She did play a role in that, and then he went out and made his role public.
+And then he went out and made his role public.

-And then that well, who is this guy?
+And then that, well, who is this guy?

 Nobody in the White House sent this guy over there.

-The CIA did, and everybody says, Who is this guy?
+And everybody says, who is this guy?

 Well, naturally, when you start to find out who Joe Wilson is, you find out who he's married to and all that.